 One Christmas my daughter Gemma gave me a copy of Marian Keyes’ Under the Duvet and Further under the Duvet.
 Both books consist of short articles, and are looking very well used now after being read about ten times each.
 I’m sure they must make me chuckle in the same places, but each time I pick them up it feels like the first time.
 In the introduction of one, Keyes states ‘that you can let the book fall open on a random page and just start reading it (unless you’ve read it already).’
 Well, they both delight me, no matter how many times I read them!

 The lovely people at Bloomsbury once sent me Fox 8 by George Saunders, which is a short book written from the viewpoint of a fox with simple, charming illustrations.
 It’s a wonderful yet tragic tale, and the language of ‘fox speak’ tests my brain each time I read it.

 I love wandering around bookshops and randomly taking books off a shelf.
 One day Gemma and I found ourselves heading into the children’s section and suddenly the memories of the girls’ childhood came flooding back.
 But more importantly, this experience helped me rediscover the joy of reading children’s books.
 Why should they solely be for children?
 They’re often full of unbelievably detailed illustrations that can be enjoyed by people of all ages.
 Beside my bed at the moment is a pile of Happy Families by Allan Ahlberg and The Jolly Pocket Postman – favourites I used to read to my children and which I’m now enjoying all over again.
 The books I once read to my two lovely daughters now bring me the same joy they brought to them.

-Reading Well Books on Prescription for dementia recommends books you might find helpful if you have dementia, are caring for someone with dementia or would like to find out more about the condition.
+Reading Well for dementia recommends books you might find helpful if you have dementia, are caring for someone with dementia or would like to find out more about the condition.
 Find out more about the scheme, here.

 You can also read some of Wendy’s recommended books here.